ISB3DPRINTERS/full-server/SECURITY.md

 ## Reporting a Vulnerability

-Either email me at ravinder-Olivier@outlook.com or sybmit an issue.
+Either email me at ravinder-Olivier@outlook.com or submit an issue.